JamesKindon/jkindon.github.io/blog/_posts/2021-09-16-citrix-upm-and-fslogix-containers.md

 -  The loss of profile storage is not an acceptable reason to bring an entire environment to its knees

 It is important to note, that it is OK to use a combination of both Profile Management solutions.
 The right tool for the right scenario.

+Citrix enhanced it's Container capability to the point where there isn't really a specifc trigger to not use it any more.
+{:.think_about_it}

 ## Assumptions Rebuked, Myths Defunct and Lessons Learned